Total: $68 or 4 interest-free payments of $17.

 And of course—as most of us do—you don’t read the terms and conditions 🍷

-Normally if you’re buying something online, you just pay the retailer directly.
+Normally if you’re buying something online, you just pay the retailer directly in full.

 And there is no extra cost to you, so long as you make the payments on time.
 (You know we’re going to have a talk about this right?)